-NOTE 2 - also see product.
+NOTE 2 - See product.

-- 3.1.9 conflict free: A product that does not contain minerals that directly or indirectly finance or benefit armed groups in the Democratic Republic of the Congo (DRC) or an adjoining country. - NOTE 1 Conflict minerals that a manufacturer or its supplier(s) obtains from recycled or scrap sources, are considered conflict free. - NOTE 2 The term "armed group" 47 means an armed group that is identified as perpetrators of serious human rights abuses in the annual Country Reports on Human Rights Practices under sections 116(d) and 502B(b) of the Foreign Assistance Act of 1961 (22 USC.
+3.1.9 conflict free: A product that does not contain minerals that directly or indirectly finance or benefit armed groups in the Democratic Republic of the Congo (DRC) or an adjoining country.

+NOTE 1 - Conflict minerals that a manufacturer or its supplier(s) obtains from recycled or scrap sources, are considered conflict free.

+NOTE 2 - The term "armed group"47 means an armed group that is identified as perpetrators of serious human rights abuses in the annual Country Reports on Human Rights Practices under sections 116(d) and 502B(b) of the Foreign Assistance Act of 1961 (22 U.S.C.
 2151n(d) and 2304(b)) relating to the Democratic Republic of the Congo or an adjoining country.